IvanVanco/Time-Series-Analysis/README.md

 The general magnitude of the time series is also referred to with "level".

-**In our example, we will be focusing on sales dataset for 3 years and 3 months by month interval, and we use one dimensional time series analysis techniques and compare them.**
+**In our example, we will be looking wholesale confectionery products data.
+Our main focus is net revenue sales dataset from year 2017, until end of first quarter of 2020 (3 years and 3 months) by month interval.
+We use one dimensional time series analysis techniques and machine learning algorithms, and compare them.
+**

 ## 2.  **Loading libraries**